Digital Marketing Training: Skills, Tools, and Education Options

 • YouTube Certified

-The University of Arizona Digital Marketing Certificate Course gives learners the option to learn toward three of the above in-demand credentials (Google Analytics, Google Ads Search, and HubSpot Email Marketing).
+The University of Arizona Digital Marketing Certificate Course, in collaboration with Ziplines Education, gives learners the option to learn toward three of the above in-demand credentials (Google Analytics, Google Ads Search, and HubSpot Email Marketing).
 Throughout the 10-week program, learners will develop a variety of digital marketing skills from industry experts who can speak to the reality of working in the industry.

 Self-Study and Digital Marketing Resources